gpierard/music-listening-behaviour/README.md

 - Global parameters are defined in `conf/base/parameters.yml`
 ```
-session_maxidletime: 900 # threshold time in seconds after which two played tracks don't belong to the same user session.
+session_maxidletime: 900 # threshold time in seconds after which two successive played tracks don't belong to the same user session.
 long_session_quantile: 0.9 # quantile threshold which separates long from short sessions
 ```